What is data migration?

 1. Identify Data:

 This is the very first step of any data migration process.
-In this step identify which object types to be migrated, take a count of the number of instances for each object type.
-Identify dependency of different object types with each other.
+In this step identify which object types to be migrated, and take a count of the number of instances for each object type.
+Identify the dependency of different object types on each other.
 If CAD data is available, then take the count of the size of the physical files.
 Analyze OOTB properties and custom properties information to be critical for migration.

 2. Extract Data: